Why do companies commonly place new hires on probation?

 But any longer than that, especially for an uncertain period of time, and they may decide to let you go.

-This would be plain bad luck but your employer may decide that they can’t afford to wait for you to get back to work.
 They can go over your employment agreement to determine if it would be safe for them to let you go.
 This would be a very unpleasant and unfair situation but it can indeed happen.

 If you can’t go to the office but you are still able to work, talk to your employer if it would be possible for you to work from home.

-Due to the global COVID-19 pandemic, the work from home option has been ever more popular.
+Due to the global COVID-19 pandemic, the work-from-home option has been ever more popular.
 Perhaps you will be able to figure out a compromise.

 Can I apply for another job while on probation?